CULTIVATE A GROWTH MINDSET IN ADULTS

 Provide training and collaboration time for teachers to be able to distinguish between Tier 1, 2, and 3 support needs to address course performance, attendance and behavior.
 There is clear integration and symbiosis between this work and the multi-tiered system of supports.

-Develop a data-informed clear referral process for Tier 2 and Tier 3 supports.
+Develop data-informed, clear referral process for Tier 2 and Tier 3 supports.

-Assemble a tam of adults who will meet at least twice monthly to identify plan, implement, and evaluate outcomes based supports for students in need of Tier 3 interventions.
+Assemble a team of adults who will meet at least twice monthly to identify, plan, implement, and evaluate outcomes-based supports for students in need of Tier 3 interventions.

-Analyze and respond at the Tier 1 gaps that are creating and sustaining Tier 2 support needs.
+Analyze and respond to the Tier 1 gaps that are creating and sustaining Tier 2 support needs.

-Conduct a root cause analysis of student and trend level issues and focus interventions and identified root causes.
+Conduct a root cause analysis of student and trend level issues and focus interventions on identified root causes.

 IMPLEMENT PROACTIVE AND HIGH LEVERAGE INTERVENTION STRATEGIES

-Bring student voice to the table with either empathy interviews of surveys.
+Bring student voice to the table with either empathy interviews or surveys.
 Use empathy interviews to bring in-depth voice of individual students to better understand their experience and inform next steps.
-Use surveys when looking to gather aggregate information on students' strengths interest needs and perceptions on a range of issues related to students academic and socio-emotional well-being.
+Use surveys when looking to gather aggregate information on students' strengths, interests, needs, and perceptions on a range of issues related to students academic and socio-emotional well-being.

 Provide interventions that build student capacity to do school better over time.

-Pair struggling 9th graders with a school-based adult mentors to work with students year-round to track goal set and support students with attendance, engagement, and academic progress.
+Pair 9th graders with a school-based adult mentors to work with students year-round to track, goal set, and support students with attendance, engagement, and academic progress.

 Explicitly teach and support student development of evidence-based, high-leverage interpersonal and intra-personal skills.